-Bonus tip: You can use argan oil to moisturize your face and body, too.
-It's great for dry cuticles or your face when it's lacking a glow.
+You can use argan oil to moisturize your face and body, too.
+It's great for dry cuticles or your face when your complexion could use a little extra glow.

 "I love Moroccanoil Dry Texture Spray because there are so many ways to use it," says Hughes.
 "It is a dry argan oil-infused texture spray for effortless, undone styles with long-lasting hold.
 I can use it as a finishing spray for styles with carefree, textured volume, and it

 can also be used as a prep spray to provide foundational grip needed for no-slip braids and updos."

 "I'm obsessed with this edge cream," says Fitzsimons, "It has an amazing hold for even the most stubborn edges, is totally flake-free, and the argan oil provides so many nourishing benefits to the hair, so I feel good about using it on my clients."